ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Maximum allowed memory for an instance metric metadata" caption-side="top"}

-### Out-Of-Memory rate
+### Out-of-memory rate
 {: #ibm_databases_for_postgresql_out_of_memory_rate}

-The rate of Out-Of-Memory (OOM) events detected for database member containers over a rolling 5-minute window.
+The rate of Out-of-memory (OOM) events detected for database member containers over a rolling 5-minute window.
 This metric is derived from the Kubernetes `container_oom_events_total` metric and helps identify memory pressure or instability events.
 A sustained or increasing value can indicate memory exhaustion, workload pressure, inefficient queries, or insufficient scaling causing container restarts or degraded stability.

 | Metadata | Description |
 |----------|-------------|